-The days when Kerala/ Indian woman illegally carried unauthorized goodies like the safety pins, the razor blade and the hot chilly spray, in their vanity bags to fend off the indecent advancements from lust indiced male-beasts are over.
-They can go now legal, carry a revolver with them, wield it in public against the offenders and even finish them off by just pulling its trigger.
-Not a comic scene in the Mollywood movies.
-The government of India has launched a gun, first of its kind, for female users on 6 January 2014.
-Manufactured by the Indian Ordnance Factory, at Kanpur, named Nirbheek (fearless) as a tribute to the December 2012 Delhi rape victim, Nirbhaya, it is government's one solution to the not subsiding rape problem in the country.
+The days when Kerala/ Indian woman illegally carried unauthorised goodies like safety pins, razor blades and hot chilly sprays, in their vanity bags to fend off the indecent lustful male are over.
+They can go now legal, own a revolver and feel safe.
+The launching of the gun, first if its kind as a solution to the criminal problems the females face came as the government's initiative.
+And the launching took place on 6 January 2014.
+The manufacturers of the weapon, Indian Ordnance Factory, at Kanpur, named it Nirbheek (fearless), a tribute to the December 2012 Delhi rape victim, Nirbhaya.

-According to its manufacturers, the specially made gun has many attractions; 'a .32 bore light weight revolver', made of titanium alloy and weighing only 500g, can settle snugly inside a female's purse or a small hand bag .
-In the view of the arms experts, it is ''an Indian hybrid of a Webley & Scott and Smith & Wesson, for its simple mechanism and light frame...''.
+According to its manufacturers, the weapon comes with many attractions; " 'a .32 bore light weight revolver', made of titanium alloy and weighing only 500g, can settle snugly inside a female's purse or a small handbag.
+In the view of arms experts, it is ''an Indian hybrid of a Webley & Scott and Smith & Wesson, for its simple mechanism and light frame...''.

-The cutey is intended to make the females, as the name indicates, fearless, that is if they keep a Nirbheek in their bag, they can easily face any assailants under any circumstances even as heinous as Nirbhaya's and even shoot them down if the situation gets out of control.
+The cutey is intended to make the females, as the name indicates, fearless.
+With that, they can easily face any assailants under any circumstances even as heinous as Nirbhaya's and even shoot them down if the situation gets out of control.

-M& G contends that among India's estimated 40 million gun owners, the number the second largest in the world, next to that of US, only 15% are licensed, and Times of India concedes that ''the government offers arms licenses as incentive to achieve wheat procurement and immunization target'.
+And what about the affordability of the new protection tool?
+According to Mail and Guardian, the fire arm's cost "about £ 1200 -- 40% more than India's average annual income is far beyond the reach of the vast majority of women."
+The newspaper also points out that among India's estimated 40 million gun owners, the number the second largest in the world, next to that of US, only 15% are licensed, and Times of India concedes that ''the government offers arms licenses as an incentive to achieve wheat procurement and immunisation target'.